 Time costs: the part owners undercount by a mile

-Here’s what the time cost actually includes.
+Here is what the time cost actually includes.

-Leasing time (marketing, showings, screening, move-in)
+Leasing time: marketing, showings, screening, move-in

 - photos, listing copy, and posting